Equity Considerations in EV Infrastructure Planning

 An equitable planning process helps ensure that a project’s benefits and costs are fairly distributed throughout the community, including to low-income communities, communities of color, and the disability community.

-- Geographic coverage of EV charging infrastructure, e.g., EV “charging deserts” with gaps in coverage;
+• Geographic coverage of EV charging infrastructure, e.g., EV “charging deserts” with gaps in coverage1;

-- The emergence of State and utility commission-level requirements that utilities plan EV infrastructure in underserved areas, low-income neighborhoods, and communities of color (for examples, see Table 2 in ACEEE’s white paper on siting for equity);
+• The emergence of State and utility commission-level requirements that utilities plan EV infrastructure in underserved areas, low-income neighborhoods, and communities of color.2

-During project planning, consider how benefits and burdens vary for and are distributed across specific populations, including users of differing race and ethnicity, gender, physical and cognitive ability, age, education, income level, and language.
+During project planning, consider how benefits and burdens vary for and are distributed across specific populations, including users of differing race and ethnicity, gender, physical and cognitive ability, age, education, income level, and language proficiency.3

 Key recommendations from the American Council for an Energy-Efficient Economy (ACEEE) on siting for equity include supporting meaningful community engagement, conducting an outcomes-focused community needs assessment, investing in transit and affordable mobility services, and dedicating funding specifically to address the needs of traditionally underserved populations.